allenai/pawls/cli/readme.md

     pawls assign ./skiff_files/apps/pawls/papers <user> <PDF_SHA>
     ```
     Optionally at this stage, you can provide a `--name-file` argument to `pawls assign`,
-    which allows you to specify a name for a given pdf (for example the title of a paper).
+    which allows you to specify a name for a given PDF (for example the title of a paper).
-    This file should be a json file containing `sha:name` mappings.
+    This file should be a JSON file containing `sha:name` mappings.

 4. (optional) [preannotate] Create pre-annotations for the PDFs based on some model predictions `anno.json`:
     ```bash